shaninizan/code-examples/README.md

 # code-examples
-A few snippets of past work
+A few snippets of past work and small projects

 Each directory includes a README with an explanation of the project and highlights of my contributions.